palmbeach-interactive/nuxt-content-routes/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A small add-on for [Nuxt Content](https://content.nuxtjs.org) to generate static routes for markdown files.
+A small add-on for [Nuxt Content](https://content.nuxtjs.org) that generates static routes for markdown files.

-Routes are generated during build from the Nuxt Content directory when the `documentDriven` option cannot be used.
-For example when nuxt content and static pages are mixed or a specific i18n strategy is needed.
+Routes are generated during the build process from the Nuxt Content directory when the `documentDriven` option cannot be utilized.
+This is particularly useful in scenarios where Nuxt Content and static pages are combined, or when a specific i18n strategy is required.

 Zero impact on runtime performance.

-Might become obsolete with upcoming Nuxt Content releases.
+Please note that this add-on might become obsolete with upcoming Nuxt Content releases.

 ```TypeScript
 //Only executed on build via nuxt build